UWPCE-PythonCert/Py300/source/testing.rst

 100% coverage is an ideal to strive for.
 But the decision on when and what to test should take into account the volatility of the project.

+**NOTE** Even if every line of code is run during tests (100% coverage), they may not be comprehensive!
+It is very hard to anticipate every wierd input some code may get.

 .. nextslide::

 Unit-testing tools
 ------------------

 -  unittest, the test framework that ships with Python.
-Started life as PyUnit.
+Port of Java jUnit

    http://docs.python.org/3/library/unittest.html